pietrobiroli/maternalDepression/README.md

 | Appendix Table A1 | `balance_tables'        | tables/attrition_balance.tex             |
 | Appendix Table A2 | `balance_tables'        | tables/baseline_balance _bygender.tex     |

-Note: Table 2 and 3 are created from the same file, and then manually separated
+Note 1: Table 2 and 3 are created from the same file, and then manually separated Note 2: p-values in Tables 2-4-6-9 and confidence interval in Figure 2 do not fully replicate beacuse of inherent randomness in both randcmd and the stepdown procedure.
+(Setting the seed is not enough to ensure deterministic results)
+Note 3: In order to compile these tables in Latex the `\specialcell{}` command is used in the headings, and we also use the packaage siunitx as a special column delimiter to indicate alignment at the decimal.

 ## Correspondence for the Online Appendix Tables/Figures Referenced in Paper
 |                          |       Code section         |            Output name                         |
 |--------------------------|:--------------------------:|------------------------------------------------|
 | Online App Table B2-B5   | `sumtab_by_index'          | tables/c_sumstats*.tex                         |